padrinobook/padrinobook/02-03-user-login-and-registration.md

       create  spec/app/controllers/users_controller_spec.rb

 The new thing about the controller command above is the `get:new` option.
-This will create an URL rout `:new` to `users/new`.
+This will create an URL route `:new` to `users/new`.